medic/cht-docs/content/en/contribute/medic/product-development-process/ux-research-repo/synthesizing-nuggets.md

 1. Product owners review new Nuggets weekly
     1. Deal with duplicates
 2. Product trio and stakeholders review Nuggets quarterly
-    1. Create a new grid in Baserow with the date of the workshop
+    1. Facilitator creates a new "Grid" on the Nuggets table with the date of the workshop
     2. Facilitator applies filters to identify Nuggets to be reviewed
         1. Date (last synthesis workshop to current date)
         2. Focused group (Care or Allies)